one2pret/winsys/pywin32-docs/sphinx-docs/programming-areas/registry.rst

 Access to the registry is possible under Python by a number of different routes.
 A non-exhaustive list includes: WMI, the _winreg module in the stdlib, the Reg... functions in the pywin32 modules, and the ctypes module.
-(You could also get fancy with various command line tools and the Windows Scripting Host &c.)
+(You could also get fancy with various command line tools, shell functions or the Windows Scripting Host).

 ---------------
 Initial Example